Developer

 export const handler = resolver.getDefinitions();

-Update your frontend code to include feature flag logic.
+Update your frontend to call the resolver and show the message.
 Replace your src/frontend/index.jsx:

 1